crateio/distutils2/docs/source/builtdist.rst

 | Icon                          | :option:`icon`              | (none)                  |
 +-------------------------------+-----------------------------+-------------------------+

-Obviously, supplying even a few of these options on the command-line would be tedious and error-prone, so it's usually best to put them in the setup configuration file, :file:`setup.cfg`\ ---see section :ref:`setup-config`.
+Obviously, supplying even a few of these options on the command line would be tedious and error-prone, so it's usually best to put them in the setup configuration file, :file:`setup.cfg`\ ---see section :ref:`setup-config`.
 If you distribute or package many Python module distributions, you might want to